asyncapi/website/pages/docs/concepts/application.md

         C --> D[message]
         D --> F[CONSUMER application]
 ```
-The diagram above describes a bi-directional communication between a **producer application** and a **consumer application**.
+The diagram above describes the communication between a **producer application** and a **consumer application**.
 In this case, in your AsyncAPI file, you describe the `channel` via the [`Channel Bindings Object`](https://www.asyncapi.com/docs/reference/specification/v2.4.0#channelBindingsObject), which describes the protocol-specific definitions for `channel`s.